frnkst/dev/006-the-fabulous-world-of-pac-files.md

   return newRe.test(url);
 }
 ```
 We can see that this implementation can handle the pipe.
-Let verify it to be sure:
+Let verify this to be sure:

 ```js
 console.log(shExpMatch("http:test.example1.com", "*.example1.com|*.example2.com")) // ==> true
 ```

-And what if a client doesn't bring its own JS engine already.
+And what if a client doesn't bring its own JS engine already?
 Probably they use the [pacparser library](https://github.com/manugarg/pacparser).
 This one too needs a JS engine and the library already bundles Spidermonkey.
 So maybe that's what IntelliJ does, maybe they wrote their own implementation.

 Whichever is the case, the most likely reason that it doesn't work is that there is a bug in IntelliJ shExpMatch implementation.
 Let's see if this is the case.